jpgmv1998/reproducible_paper_template/randomReferences.md

 [R Markdown: The Definitive Guide](https://bookdown.org/yihui/rmarkdown) - Book for R Markdown references.

+[R: Uma Introdução Para Economistas](https://danmrc.github.io/R-para-Economistas/) - introduction to R for economists (portuguese reference)

+### Spatial Data

 [Spatial Data Science](https://keen-swartz-3146c4.netlify.app/) - The book aims at data scientists who want to get a grip on using spatial data in their analysis.
 To exemplify how to do things, it uses R.

-[R: Uma Introdução Para Economistas](https://danmrc.github.io/R-para-Economistas/) - introduction to R for economists (portuguese reference)
+[Geocomputation with R](https://geocompr.robinlovelace.net/) - geographic data analysis, visualization and modeling.

+[R as GIS for Economists](https://tmieno2.github.io/R-as-GIS-for-Economists/) - This book aims particularly at spatial data processing for econometric projects, where spatial variables become part of an econometric analysis.

 ## Econometrics